• Home

 Trick 7 - Mnemonics in the laws regarding fundamental rights.
 Let’s learn it through an example –

-Article 15 talks about no discrimination, article 16 says equal opportunity in public employment, article 17 stands for untouchability, and article 18 says abolition of titles.
+Article 15 talks about no discrimination, article 16 says equal opportunity in public employment, article 17 stands for untouchability, and Article 18 says the abolition of titles.

-Tips and Tricks to Remember the Parts of the Indian Constitution for Upcoming Judiciary Exams 2022
+Tips & Tricks to Remember the Parts of the Indian Constitution for Upcoming Judiciary Exams 2025

 As said above, there are 25 parts of the Indian Constitution.
-Following are some of the simple mnemonics that can easily help you remember all the parts of the constitution.
+The following are some simple mnemonics that can easily help you remember all the parts of the Constitution.
 Read the following mnemonic on how to remember parts of the Indian constitution.

-Mnemonic 1: U Can Fly Directly From US to UP to Meet Child of Shyam and Ram; Fruits Taste Sweet To Eat So Only Eat Maggi As Tasty Snack (to remember all 25 parts)
+Mnemonic 1: U Can Fly Directly From the US to UP to Meet the Child of Shyam and Ram; Fruits Taste Sweet To Eat, So Only Eat Maggi As Tasty Snack (to remember all 25 parts)

 Mnemonic 2: Read From the Start to End Please (from part XI to part XVI)